Digital History

 Nevertheless, the Magna Carta is a fine example for this activity, because it’s the closest thing to an easy medieval document, except it’s not.
 However, it shares several common traits of old digitalized documents.

+This being an English document, let’s start this adventure at the Britsh Library.
 If you are clever, you can grab a copy of a photograph of the Magna Carta from that site.
 I have done so here:

 A page of parchment with writing to small to read